jngseattle/BorderCrossing/README.md

 *This project focused on car lane data at Peace Arch and Pacific Highway crossings only.*

 ## Goals
-### Improve predictions compared to publically available tools
+### Improve predictions compared to publicly available tools
 Users can view real-time wait times from [WSDOT](http://www.wsdot.com/traffic/border/) or [US Customs](https://bwt.cbp.gov/), but the data is of limited value to those travelers already near the border.

 ![](readme_images/wsdot.png)